People often fear that theyโre going to gain a lot of weight from overindulging in a Thanksgiving feast.

 #6: Up-Down Planks

-In addition to working your core, the up-down plank also strengthens the shoulders, chest, triceps, rhomboids, and traps.
+The up-down plank works the core and strengthens the shoulders, chest, triceps, rhomboids, and traps.

 5. Keep repeating this pattern, switching the arm that is pushing up to the top position first every time, keeping your hips as stable as possible, and minimizing side-to-side motion by engaging your core and glutes.